zahram1087/Sandman/user_stories.md

-o  Create a visual representation of when the user submits a wrong answer o  Display the correct answer at the end to add to the user library of vocabulary words o  Display the users high score o  STRETCH GOAL: Provide the user with hints o  STRETCH GOAL: Add a timer to control how long the user can play per session to challenge the user
+o  Create a visual representation of when the user submits a wrong answer o  Display the correct answer at the end to add to the user library of vocabulary words o  Display the users high score o  STRETCH GOAL: Provide the user with hints (Done) o  STRETCH GOAL: Add a timer to control how long the user can play per session to challenge the user